 Jedi Khaat Qiyn

 Khaat Qiyn was a human female Jedi that served the Jedi Order before the Clone Wars.
-She and her Padawan were among the Jedi sent to the Battle of Geonosis at the beginning of the Clone Wars.
+She and her Padawan were among the Jedi sent to the First Battle of Geonosis at the beginning of the Clone Wars.

 - Being Watched: She and her Padawan sense a dark presence watching them, this presence being Maul.
 Maul flees before the duo can investigate, causing Jace to believe they were just being paranoid.